OXO Tower

 Four sets of three vertically-aligned 10 foot windows, two circular and one in the shape of a cross were built into the tower.
 With light shining through them from inside the, the word OXO was emblazon across the Thames, so getting around the advertising ban.

-The location is Barge House Street, which dates back to the 16th Century when King James I used the site to store the Royal barge.
-The King regularly travelled on the river Thames between the Royal Palaces of Windsor, Westminster
+Barge House Street behind the OXO Tower and the wharf date back to the 16th Century when King James I used the site to store the Royal barge.
+The King regularly travelled on the river Thames between the Royal Palaces of Windsor, Westminster and Hampton Court.
+Walk into Gabriel’s Pier for a paralimbic view of London.

 Gabriel's Wharf